timvieira/blog/content/sampling-without-replacement.md

  - We saw a similar problem where we kept sampling the same individuals over and over again in my
    [sqrt-biased sampling post](http://timvieira.github.io/blog/post/2016/06/28/sqrt-biased-sampling/).

- - My new nitpick (i.e., when I'm reviewer 2): don't say your samples go in a *set* unless you want duplicates to go away (or you know what you're doing).
-I've seen so many people make this little error.
-Just say the samples go in a bag, multiset, list, collection, etc. and probably stay away from curly braces.
 -->

-**Sampling without replacement:** We can get around the problem of resampling the same elements multiple times by simply *eliminating* them from consideration after they have been sampled once.
+**Sampling without replacement:** We can get around the problem of resampling the same elements multiple times by sampling $m$ distinct elements.
 This is called a sampling *without replacement* (SWOR) scheme.
-Note that there is no unique sampling without replacement scheme; although, there does seem to be a de facto method (PPSWOR;
-which we won't be using!).
+Note that there is no unique sampling without replacement scheme; although, there does seem to be a *de facto* method (PPSWOR; which we won't be using in this post!).
 There are lots of ways to do sample without replacement, e.g., any point process over the universe will do as long as we can control the size.

 **An alternative formulation:** We can also formulate our estimation problem as seeking a sparse, unbiased approximation to a vector $\boldsymbol{x}$.
 We want